oxygenxml/oxygen-git-client-addon/README.md

 ## Showing the current branch history

-To show the history of the current branch, invoke the **Show current branch history** from the toolar (look for the clock icon).
+To show the history of the current branch, invoke the **Show current branch history** action from the toolar (look for the clock icon).
+This will open the **Git History** side-view.

+## Blame

+The contextual menu of each unstaged resource contains a **Show blame** action that opens the selected resource in Oxygen's main editing area and colors the editor lines with different colors based on the revision information.
+Selecting a line in the opened editor will highlight the corresponding entry from the history table in the **Git History** side-view.

 ## Unstaged resources area